 There’s a lot to learn about low carb diets, including how to do them properly and whether they’re healthy and safe to follow.

-Even though this article offers some helpful advice, it’s best to work with a registered dietitian or another healthcare provider if you’re interested in following a low carb diet.
+Even though this article offers some helpful advice, it’s best to work with a registered dietitian or another healthcare professional if you’re interested in following a low carb diet.